The Local Structure of Injective LOT-Complexes: Coloring tests

 A map $X\to K$ is an {\em immersion} if it is a local injection.

-\defanf A 2-complex $K$ has {\em collapsing non-positive immersion} if for every combinatorial immersion $X\to K$, where $X$ is finite, connected, either $\chi(X)\le 0$ or $X$ collapses to a point. \defende
+\defanf A 2-complex $K$ has {\em collapsing non-positive immersions} if for every combinatorial immersion $X\to K$, where $X$ is finite, connected, either $\chi(X)\le 0$ or $X$ collapses to a point. \defende

-The concept of non-positive immersion is due to Wise.
+The concept of non-positive immersions is due to Wise.
 An unpublished preprint was available on his website since 1996.
 See \cite{Wise22} for a recent publication on the topic.
-Among other things Wise showed that if $K$ has non-positive immersion then $\pi_1(K)$ is locally indicable in case that this group is not trivial.
+Among other things Wise showed that if $K$ has non-positive immersions then $\pi_1(K)$ is locally indicable.

 An angled 2-complex where all angles are either 0 or 1 is called a {\em zero/one-angled 2-complex}.
 The following coloring test is due to Sieradski \cite{S83}.
 See also Gersten \cite{Ger87} for background and a more general weight test.